 Bringing robots in schools

-The role of the NCCR Robotics in this project is to support robotic activities and to analyze the process from a research point of view.
+The role of the NCCR Robotics in this project was to support robotic activities and to analyze the process from a research point of view.
 Data collection through questionnaires have been performed over the year.
 In the second year of the project, while the rest of teachers completed their training, a second cohort of approximately 180 primary school teachers (teaching grades 5–6) participated in the training program.

 - El-Hamamsy, F. Chessel-Lazzarotto, B. Bruno, D. Roy, T. Cahlikova, M. Chevalier, G. Parriaux, J. P. Pellet, J. Lanarès, J. Dehler Zufferey and F. Mondada, “A Computer Science and Robotics Integration Model for Primary School: Evaluation of a Large Scale in-service K-4 Teacher-Training Program”, Teaching and Teacher Education, 2020.